Ensuring

 Paying

-Payment using a bank or building society cheque or draft has
+by banker's draft Payment using a bank or building society cheque

-been a popular vehicle payment method but sadly the fraudsters
+or draft has been a popular vehicle payment method but sadly the fraudsters are

 Paying

-An immediate bank transfer can be made using the CHAPS system
+by bank transfer An immediate bank transfer can be made using the

-for a nominal fee.
-Just a note of caution with bank transfers
+CHAPS system for a nominal fee.
+Just a note of caution with bank transfers - this

 on bank transfer |